 This detailed tutorial on how to make a large, wooden sign will walk you through each and every step with clarity.
 You can use stencils and paint to create anything your heart desires!
 If you can dream it, you can make it.

-How to make a large, wooden sign from vision to reality is what we’re all about today.
+How to make a wooden sign from vision to reality is what we’re all about today.
 I don’t know about you, but I find myself drooling over all of the large, hand lettered signs that adorn the gorgeous homes on Instagram.
 The problem is, I’m not willing to fork over the $300+ for those signs.
 It’s just not happened.
 This post contains affiliate links for your convention.
 See my disclosure policy here.

 It’s especially not happening when I can make one myself for less than the cost of plywood, some 1×2 boards, paint and a stencil.
 I will say that I used my Silhouette Cameo for this project.
 It’s not cheap, but it is so worth it if you think you’ll make more than 1 sign.
 The cost of the Cameo and the rest of these supplies is still less than the cost of 1 sign.
 So, if you do end up making just 2 signs, then the investment will be well worth it.

-When I envisioned my fall mantel this year, I just knew I wanted a super large hand lettered sign up there.
+When I envisioned my fall mantel this year, I just knew I wanted a super large wooden sign with a saying up there.
 I didn’t want any of those cute fall sayings, like “hello fall” or “it’s fall y’all.”
 I wanted something a little more inspirational and subtly fall.
 This post contains affiliate links for your convenience.
 See my full disclosure policy here.

 So, I chose this scripture verse and designed it out in Picmonkey (a super easy online design tool) before I did anything else!
 I’ll walk you through all of the steps to make your very own.